raghu08/ShoppingCartApplication/Readme.md

 This application is a simple demonstration of using Android Architecture components provided by google.Basically its a simple cart application where user has a list of products to choose from and add the products into the cart.

+Improvements to be made to app in the next version:
+1.Use Dagger 2.0
+2.Use RxJava

 I have given more emphasis on how to architect an application rather than a beautiful Userinterface(Which needs more time)

 I have used following components for the application